This year explore more wonders. Malta, Gozo and Comino offer stretches of countryside and stunning coastlines that are just waiting to be explored!

-In Malta you can span the millennia with an astonishing array of things to discover.
-And wherever you go, the scenery and architecture provide a spectacular backdrop.
-The colours are striking, honey-coloured stone against the deepest of Mediterranean blues.
+Explore more beauties!
+Wherever you go in Malta, the scenery and architecture provide a spectacular backdrop.
+The colours a striking honey-coloured stone facing the deepest of Mediterranean blues.

-And, if this were not enough, there are the other two islands - Gozo and Comino -which can be a pleasant change-of-scene during your stay on the mainland or alternative destinations in themselves.
-The choice is yours...
+Explore more freedom, Malta is your European Best LGBTQ+ destination and #1 on the Rainbow Europe Map For 7 years running.
+And, if this were not enough, there are the other two islands - Gozo and Comino - which can be a pleasant change of scene during your stay on the mainland or alternative destinations in themselves.

 Tours & Activities

 Top things to do

 Beaches & Bays